WillNickols/dinemites/README.md

 ```

 We want one consensus probability rather than two columns of probabilities,
-so we will use the `merge_probability_columns` to combine the results from
+so we will use `merge_probability_columns` to combine the results from
 the Bayesian model and the clustering model.
 This function takes the average
 of the probabilities within the threshold (`0.3` by default) and allows
 us to select probabilities manually if they are sufficiently discordant.